 Paper2-is (CSAT) or Civil Services Aptitude Test.T consists of Reading Comprehension, Verbal and Non Verbal Reasoning, Numerical Ability and Graphical Representation Questions.

 MAINS EXAM PATTERN

-This is a subjective and an essay based paper.
-This is to test a candidate’s in-depth knowledge in that subject.
+This is a subjective and essay-based paper.
+This is to test a candidate’s in-depth knowledge of that subject.
 The exam is of 3hr duration.
-A candidate has to appear in total 9 papers.
+A candidate has to appear in a total of 9 papers.
 Out of which 7 are compulsory papers consisting of—

 - 4 papers of General Studies

 - 1paper on any Regional Language chosen by the candidate

 2 papers from Optional Subjects were chosen by a candidate from a list of 25 subjects and 23 languages.

 - Public Administration